CristeaTeodorAndrei/CubeSat/README.md

 Keep in mind that each script that will run will be sent as a command through the GCM. <br>

-Prepare the GCM by plug in the power source and open the receiver Interface.
+Power on the GCM and open the receiver Interface.

-- A successful connection message should be displayed in the Interface.
+- The Interface should prompt a successful connection message.
 - A warning message should appear to notify the failure to connect with the OBC. <br>

 Power on the OBC.